 - The hotel provides daily tips on what to do from farmers markets to art exhibitions and museums

 - Back at the hotel, relax at the spa which has a steam room, sauna, massages, gorgeous rooftop terrace and a garden to lie out in.
-Early morning yoga classes are held twice a week (Wednesday and Friday).
+Early morning yoga classes are held twice a week (Wednesday and Friday) in their yoga-loft

-- Curl up with a film: the hotel shop has a DVD library, including many old favourites
+- Curl up with a film: the hotel shop has a film library, including many old favourites

 Activities on site or nearby include: